antonio-ramadas/alfred-outline/README.md

 ## Disclaimer

-I do not have any kind of affiliation to [https://ouline.com](https://ouline.com) and this is not an official product.
+I do not have any kind of affiliation with [https://ouline.com](https://ouline.com) and this is not an official product.